-3. demonstrate the completion of assigned readings and films via in-class discussion (in both small and large groups).
+3. demonstrate the completion of assigned readings via in-class discussion (in both small and large groups).
 This will give them a practical perspective of human biocultural adaptation via articles, ethnographies, films, and discussion of specific cultures that have adapted both physically and culturally to disparate environmental conditions, e.g. arctic, tropics, desert, high altitude, etc.

 TEXTBOOKS (available at bookstore):

 Dentan R.K.
-(1979) The Semai: A nonviolent people of Malaya.
+The Semai: A nonviolent people of Malaya.
 (1968 or 1979 by Harcourt Brace or 2002 by Cengage Learning)

 3 exams @ 20% each 60%

-Term paper 15%
+Term Paper 15%

-Participation in seminars/case studies/discussions 12% maximum
+Participation in seminars/case studies/discussions 11% maximum

-(NOTE: You can miss one participation day without losing credit but there is no way to make up any of the
+NOTE: You can miss one participation day without losing credit but there is no way to make up any of the

 EXAMS consist of fill-in-the-blank, multiple choice, short answer, and essay questions.
 They are, for the most part, non-cumulative.

 TERM PAPERS will be based upon the aforementioned research.
-Papers should be a minimum of 5 type-written pages (5% per 1/2page x 5 = 50%, in other words, a missing half page will incur a loss of 5%), 12 font with standard margins, and use a minimum of 5 acceptable references (10% per reference = 50%).
+Papers should be a minimum of 5 double-spaced, type-written pages (5%/half page x 10 = 50%, in other words, a missing half page will incur a loss of 5%), 12 font with standard margins, and use a minimum of 5 acceptable references (10% per reference = 50%).
 References must be cited throughout.
 Only peer-reviewed journal articles, monographs, or chapters from edited volumes are permitted for the minimum number of references.
-Students may, however, use additional references, e.g. popular journals, internet sources, etc. You need to check for spelling and grammar before submission.
+Students may, however, use additional references, e.g. course materials, popular journals, internet sources, etc. You need to check for spelling and grammar before submission.
 If you violate any of the requirements, you will forfeit a revision.
 Once I have corrected papers, you may make all corrections and re-submit your paper so you benefit (if needed) from the feedback and extra points.
 When you submit a revision, you must include the original.

 Document the following steps and comment on each as you carry them out.

 Please note: SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional or learning disabilities.
-Students should consult with the Director in the Office of Disability Services (Tabitha Buggie-Hunt, 105D Erwin, ) and myself regarding any needed accommodations as early as possible in the semester.
+Students should consult with the Director in the Office of Disability Services (Tabitha Buggie-Hunt, 105D Erwin, firstname.lastname@example.org) and me regarding any needed accommodations as early as possible in the semester.
 I will accommodate all documented special needs/requests.

 WEEK/DATE TOPIC READING ASSIGNMENT